OSFDigital/OSF-Linter/README.md

 ```

 This will actually import the base config from `OSF Linter` and will also take care of merging it with your overwrides from `osflinter.config.js` and then, further, it should work as before.

+## Contributors
+See https://github.com/OSFGlobal/OSF-Linter/graphs/contributors for a list of people that contributed to this project